 Parent's return information not known timely.
 If the information needed from the parent's return is not known by the time the child's return is due (usually April 15), you can file the return using estimates.

 You can use any reasonable estimate.
 This includes using information from last year's return.
-If you use an estimated amount on Form child's tax.
+If you use an estimated amount on Form 8615, enter "Estimated" on the line next to the amount.